mattmurray/deep_reinforcement_learning/tennis/report.md

 Increasing the buffer size from 100,000 to 300,000 seemed to help slightly.

-To further improve on the performance achieved so far, I would like to explore altering the sizes of the hidden layers in the neural networks to see if that improves the speed at which the agents are able to solve the environment.
+To further improve on the performance achieved so far, I would like to explore altering the sizes of the hidden layers in the neural networks to see if that has any effect.

 Also, as I only used a simple experienced replay I would like to see if changing this to prioritized experience replay would speed up training.